kantorset/mexrust/README.md

 ## Limitations / TODO

 There are many ways this could be improved / extended
   1. Currently complex (real + imaginary) arrays are not supported.
-This is made annoyingly messy by the fact that octave's mex interface exposes separate real and imaginary pointers for complex data while MATLAB 2018b and later using interleaved real / imaginary data but prior to 2018b it also used a split real and imaginary representation.
+This is made annoyingly messy by the fact that octave's mex interface exposes separate real and imaginary pointers for complex data while MATLAB 2018b and later uses interleaved real / imaginary data but prior to 2018b it also used a split real and imaginary representation.
   2. Currently only 2D arrays are supported, support for higher dimensional arrays would be straightforward.
   3. Structs and Struct arrays are not supported.
 Macros could probably be used to enable passing (compatible) rust structs to MATLAB / Octave and receiving MATLAB / Octave structs into rust struct.
 This would likely require some Macros to derive some MEXSerializable attribute or something.
 An analagous capability is present in https://github.com/kantorset/MexPackUnpack but using C++ template metaprogamming.
   4. Cell arrays are not supported.